RomanShtyk/books/architecture/Software_architecture_the_hard_parts.md

 dependencies on each other's internals.
 Hiding Implementation Details: Encapsulation within modules keeps the system maintainable and allows for change without cascading effects.

+Chapter 5: Microservices
+Microservices promise modularity, scalability, and team autonomy.
+However, they introduce massive complexity:

+Distributed systems are inherently difficult (network issues, data consistency).
+Managing many small services creates logistical burdens.
+Finding the right service boundaries is a tricky challenge.
+Microservices aren't a magic solution.
+Before adopting them, consider:

+Does your team have the experience to handle distributed systems?
+Is your system easily broken into clear, independent domains?
+Can you handle the operational overhead amid rapid change?
+The key takeaway: Carefully weigh the tradeoffs of microservices against your specific project needs.
+They might not be the best fit for everyone.